BEST 2-DAY ZURICH ITINERARY – WHERE TO GO & WHAT TO DO

 Lake Zurich / BuerkliPlatz

-- At Buerkliplatz, you have boats and beautiful views of the lakes and the scenery.
+- At Buerkliplatz, you have boats and beautiful views of the lake and the scenery.

 - Close to the Bürkliplatz is also the boat station – more on that later.

-- So, enjoy a few minutes there before you can do the next activity.
+- So, enjoy a few minutes there before you move on to the next activity.

 The lakes in Switzerland are pretty clean, and it was in Switzerland where, for the first time as an adult, I voluntarily hopped into the lake water.

 - One of the best places to swim is close to the Rentenanstalt.

 - If you are at Bürkliplatz looking at the lake and the Ganymede Statue, take your right side and pass the boat station.
 Walk a few hundred meters and you will get to the Rentenanstalt.